Counties 1 Hertfordshire: 2026–27

-Participating clubs 2025–26
+2025–26

-This was the first season with the league containing only Herfordshire RFU clubs.
-Leaving on a level transfer to the newly (re-)formed Counties 1 Middlesex league were Chiswick (9th), Ealing Trailfinders 1871 (4th), Finchley (3rd), Ruislip (6th) and Old Streetonians (5th).
+This was the first season with the league containing mainly Hertfordshire RFU clubs.
+Leaving on a level transfer to the newly re-formed Counties 1 Middlesex league were Chiswick (9th), Ealing Trailfinders 1871 (4th), Finchley (3rd), Ruislip (6th) and Old Streetonians (5th).
 Also departing were Brunel University promoted to Regional 2 Thames while Hackney (11th) and Datchworth (12th) were relegated to Counties 2 Middlesex and Counties 2 Hertfordshire respectively.